joeferner/node-persist/README.md

 <a name="persistSetDefaultConnectOptions"/>
 ### persist.setDefaultConnectOptions(options)

-Sets the default connection options to be used on future connect calls.
+Sets the default connection options to be used on future connect calls. see [database.json](#databaseJson)

 __Arguments__
  * options - See [connect](#persistConnect) for the description of options

 __Example__

     persist.setDefaultConnectOptions({
       driver: 'sqlite3',
       filename: 'test.db',